-Thera tears comes in both the 15ml and the 30ml convenient multi-use bottles.
-On the other hand Refresh Optive Advance has a 10ml multi-use bottles preserved solution, and a packet carrying 30 single use containers for non-preserved solution.
+Thera tears come in both the 15ml and the 30ml convenient multi-use bottles.
+On the other hand Refresh Optive Advance has a 10ml multi-use bottle preserved solution, and a packet carrying 30 single-use containers for a non-preserved solution.

 Thera tear’s embraces a unique vanishing preservative that disintegrates to oxygen and water when in contact with the tear film.
 This makes the solution safe from sensitivity or allergic reactions experienced in other preservatives.

-The active ingredient in Thera tears is Sodium Carboxymethylcellulose, a lubricant that works by changing the composition of compromised tears in dry eye patient, to match that of the natural tear.
+The active ingredient in Thera tears is Sodium Carboxymethylcellulose, a lubricant that works by changing the composition of compromised tears in dry eye patients, to match that of the natural tear.
 Refresh Optive Advance has a triple action approach in its active ingredient.
-This takes the form of 3 lubricants: sodium Carboxymethylcellulose, Glycerin and Polysorbate 80.
+This takes the form of 3 lubricants: sodium Carboxymethylcellulose, Glycerin, and Polysorbate 80.

 Thera tears non-active ingredients make the varnishing preservative and the hypotonic solution – important in maintaining the pH that balances the osmotic pressure (concentration or saltiness) of the tears.
 If tears are left to become too salty, the eye is damaged.
 Refresh Optive Advance use Erythritol and Levocarnitine to balance osmotic pressure.
 Castor oil, also in Refresh Optive Advance ingredients, has been used in Ayurvedic eye remedies for ages.
 Carbomer copolymer forms a gel that coats the eye, lubricating the eye further.

 How Thera tears and Refresh Optive Advance Compare – A Quick Round-up